5quiwyrm/bim/README.md

 This will be a keyboard focused editor, but it will not be much like Vim.
 This will have modes that change what keybinds do.

+This editor was initially built in Notepad, but once it achieved a usable state it started to be built in itself!

 ## Usage

 To run the project: